Wily Publican’s Ruse

 McGee said two men called and asked for two bottles of beer.
 He suspected a police trap, and gave them two bottles of distilled water.

-The Dooen Hotel is a county pub in Dooen in the Wimmera area of western Victoria in Australia.
+The Dooen Hotel is a bush pub in Dooen, Victoria.
 It is one of the last few occupied buildings remaining in Dooen.
 Main access to the tiny town is via the Henty Highway, which runs from Mildura to Portland.
 More information: dooenhotel.com.au